Pete Buttigieg: Immigration

-Buttigieg supports Deferred Action for Childhood Arrivals (DACA) and has drawn attention to the Trump administration's aggressive deportation policies.
-He defended a resident of Granger, Indiana, who was deported after living in the U.S. for 17 years despite regularly checking in with ICE and applying for a green card.
+Buttigieg supports Deferred Action for Childhood Arrivals (DACA) and repeatedly criticized the first Trump administration's aggressive deportation policies.
+In March 2017, he wrote an article for the HuffPost defending a resident of Granger, Indiana, who was deported after living in the U.S. for 17 years despite regularly checking in with ICE and applying for a green card.

-Buttigieg has said Trump has been reckless in sending American troops to the southern border, and that it is a measure of last resort.
+In January 2019, Buttigieg told CBS News that Trump had been "reckless" in sending American troops to the Southern border, calling the decision "a measure of last resort".

 Personal life

 Buttigieg is a Christian, and he has said his faith has had a strong influence in his life.
-He was baptized in the Catholic Church as an infant and he attended Catholic schools.
-While at the University of Oxford, Buttigieg began to attend Christ Church Cathedral and said he felt "more-or-less Anglican" by the time he returned to South Bend.
-St.Augustine, James Martin, and Garry Wills are among his religious influences.
-A member of the Episcopal Church, Buttigieg is a congregant at the Cathedral of St. James in downtown South Bend.
+He was baptized in the Catholic Church as an infant and attended Catholic schools.
+While at the University of Oxford, Buttigieg attended Christ Church Cathedral, saying he felt "more-or-less Anglican" by the time he returned to South Bend.
+Augustine of Hippo, Catholic priest James Martin, and Garry Wills are among his religious influences.
+A member of the Episcopal Church, Buttigieg attended the Cathedral of St. James while living in South Bend.

+Through his mother, he is the 4th great-grandson of 19th-century U.S. congressman William Marshall Inge, who represented Tennessee's 10th District.

 Besides his native English, Buttigieg has some knowledge of Norwegian, Spanish, Italian, Maltese, Arabic, Dari Persian, and French.
 Buttigieg plays guitar and piano, and in 2013 performed with the South Bend Symphony Orchestra as a guest piano soloist with Ben Folds.
 Buttigieg was a 2014 Aspen Institute Rodel Fellow.

 Buttigieg came out as gay in a June 2015 piece in the South Bend Tribune, becoming Indiana's first openly gay elected executive.
 He was the first elected official in Indiana to come out while in office and the highest elected official in Indiana to come out.

-Buttigieg announced his engagement to Chasten Glezman, a junior high school teacher, in a December 14, 2017 Facebook post.
+Buttigieg announced his engagement to Chasten Glezman, a junior high school teacher, in a December 14, 2017, Facebook post.
 They had been dating since August 2015 after meeting on the dating app Hinge.
 They were married on June 16, 2018, in a private ceremony at the Cathedral of St. James.
 This made Buttigieg the first mayor of South Bend to get married while in office.
-Chasten uses his husband's surname, Buttigieg.
+Chasten uses the surname Buttigieg.

-Buttigieg announced that he and his husband had become parents on August 17, 2021.
-Buttigieg announced that they had adopted two newborn fraternal twins on September 4, 2021.
+Buttigieg announced on August 17, 2021, that he and his husband had become parents.
+He elaborated on September 4, 2021, that they had adopted two newborn fraternal twins.

 In July 2022, Buttigieg established his permanent residence in Traverse City, Michigan, which is Chasten's hometown, and registered to vote in Michigan.